microsoft/code-with-engineering-playbook/continuous-deployment/secrets-management/readme.md

 }
 ```

-When running in Azure ConfigurationManager will load these settings from the process environment.
-No secrets file need to be uploaded to the server and no code needs to be changed.
+When running in Azure, ConfigurationManager will load these settings from the process environment.
+We don't need to upload secrets files to the server or change any code.

 ### Node